 Because Ljubljana is small, it is possible to get a really good feel for the place in a short amount of time.
 This makes it perfect for a city & country mini-break.
 Even if you only have 48 hours there, you could spend two evenings and a day in Ljubljana and still have time for a day excursion into the Slovenian countryside.

-Lake Bled is probably the top contender for days trips from Ljubljana: it is a lake in northern Slovenia, with another fairytale castle on a hill – as well as a tiny, picturesque island in the middle of the water.
+However, Lake Bled is probably the top contender for days trips from Ljubljana, as it is just stunningly beautiful.
+There are lots of lovely peaceful things to do in Lake Bled.
+It is a lake in northern Slovenia, with another fairytale castle on a hill – as well as a tiny, picturesque island in the middle of the water.

 You can get from Ljubljana to Lake Bled by train or bus (the bus and the train station are next to each other), or you can take an organised Lake Bled tour.
 I chose the bus even though it takes longer (1.5 hours vs 1 hour by train) because the bus stop in Bled is closer to the lake than the train station.
 If you go by bus, it’s worth booking a little in advance: although buses go every hour, they get busy so you may not get on the next bus if you turn up without an advance ticket.